 - Predecessor: Adrenaline GTS 17.

 Runners adore this shoe and wait for the new model to come out each year.
 Some get quite upset if the new year brings drastic changes to their favorite model.
 Commenters noted that the shoe is great at fighting plantar fasciitis, which is a common runner's injury.
 The few negative comments were from those who preferred prior models.
-Prices range from $78 to $219.

 Pure Flow is Brooks’ newest lightweight trainer.
 It is ideal for shorter distances or for those runners who like the swift feeling of a minimal shoe.
 Not only just a light shoe, the Pure Flow also features streamlined comfort with its 3D Fit Print technology.
 Users comment on the glove-like fit and featherweight but sturdy construction.
-Prices range from $70 to $140.

 - SHOE SIZE: “B” = Medium width, “D” = Wide width